 Rose Bowl Flea Market

-The Rose Bowl Flea Market, located at the Rose Bowl Stadium on the east side of L.A. in Pasadena, is one of the most famous flea markets in the world, and the biggest on the west coast.
+The Rose Bowl Flea Market, located at the Rose Bowl Stadium on the east side of Los Angeles in Pasadena, is one of the most famous flea markets in the world, and the biggest on the west coast.
 It’s a great place to find the perfect souvenir that you’ll actually enjoy for many years to come, without spending an arm and a leg.
 The bad news is that it’s only open on the second Sunday of the month, so you’ll have to time your vacation right in order to experience it.
 With over 2,500 vendors, scavengers will find an extensive selection of antiques, collectibles, furniture, arts and crafts items – and even a celebrity or two.

 Television Studios and Shows